joshfrench/om-wiki-fork/Om-Next-Overview.md

 which means "I'd like to query for the properties :user/name and :user/address".

-The output of read must always be a map.
+The result of a parse of such a query must always be a map.
 In this case, a map keyed by the requested properties:

 ```clj